LaunchCodeEducation/web-fundamentals/studios/fake-news/README.md

 In this course, we will mostly use Firefox as our browser.
 If you haven't installed Firefox, you can get it from [Mozilla](https://www.mozilla.org/en-US/firefox/new/).
 Other browsers have good developer tools as well (Chrome, in particular) but we're going to stick with Firefox.
 If you are more comfortable with another browser, you'll find that most of the developer tools functionality exists in other browsers' dev tools as well.

-Firefox's developer tools contain **a lot** of functionality, and we will only begin to touch on it here, learning about more if its functionality later in the unit.
+Firefox's developer tools contain **a lot** of functionality, and we will only begin to touch on it here, learning more of its functionality later in the unit.
 In this class, we'll learn about the tools available for working with HTML elements.

 ## Walkthrough